JQIamo/temperature-control-app/README.md

 ### Add plugins

-If you have an external logger like InfluxDB, you may want to also write a script to grab the temperature data and upload them.
-In this case, you can write a plugin that subscribes to the `status_available` event of the app core.
+You can write plugins that subscribe to the events (like `status_available` event) of the app core and process it in your own way.
+You are also free to call the event handlers insider app core just like what the web app does.

 You may check out [plugin/influx_push_plugin.py](temperature_web_control/plugin/influx_push_plugin.py) and change the push logic to suit your need.